fireflycons/tips-for-CKA-CKAD-CKS/README.md

 ### Installing in lab environments

-In many lab environments, `tmux` is not installed by default.
-To install it at the start of the lab session, do the following
+While `tmux` *is* preinstalled in the real exam, in many lab environments it is not installed by default.
+To install it at the start of a lab session, do the following

 1. Determine the OS distribution<br>`cat /etc/os-release`
 1. If Ubuntu, run<br>`apt update && apt install tmux`